University of Cincinnati: Uptown campus

-West Campus

-This is the main campus and includes 62 buildings on 137 acre in the Heights neighborhood of Cincinnati.
+The Uptown campus includes the West, Medical, and Victory Parkway campuses.
+The West campus is the main campus and includes 62 buildings on 137 acre in the Heights neighborhood of Cincinnati.
 The university moved to this location in 1893.
-Most of the undergraduate colleges at the university are located on main campus.
-The exceptions are part of the University of Cincinnati Academic Health Center on the Medical campus.
-In spring of 2010 the University of Cincinnati was honored by being one of only 13 colleges and universities named by Forbes as one of "The World's Most Beautiful College Campuses".
+Most of the undergraduate colleges at the university are located on the main campus.
+The exceptions are part of the University of Cincinnati Academic Health Center on the medical campus.
 The Japanese Language School of Greater Cincinnati, a supplementary school for Japanese citizens, moved to UC in 1984, and was held in fourteen rooms at Swift Hall.
 It was scheduled to move to the Northern Kentucky University (NKU) on July 1, 1993.

-Medical Campus

-This campus contains nineteen buildings on 57 acre in the Corryville neighborhood of Cincinnati.
-It is catty corner to West campus on Martin Luther King Jr. Blvd.
-The undergraduate colleges of Allied Health Sciences and Nursing and graduate colleges of Medicine and the James L. Winkle College of Pharmacy are located there.
-The hospitals located there include University of Cincinnati Medical Center, Cincinnati Children's Hospital Medical Center, Cincinnati VA Medical Center, and the Shriners Hospital for Children.
+The medical campus contains nineteen buildings on 57 acre in the Corryville neighborhood of Cincinnati.
+It is located diagonal to West campus on Martin Luther King Jr. Blvd.
+The undergraduate colleges of Allied Health Sciences and Nursing, the graduate colleges of Medicine, and the James L. Winkle College of Pharmacy are located there.
+The hospitals located there include the University of Cincinnati Medical Center, Cincinnati Children's Hospital Medical Center, and Cincinnati VA Medical Center.